sarken/docs/front_end_coding/patterns-listbox.markdown

 The first element inside a listbox is always a heading, and it always contains an index (i.e. `<ol class="index group">`, `<ul class="index group">`, or `<dl class="index group">`).
 It might also contain a note (e.g. `<p class="note">`) or actions (e.g. `<p class="actions">`) outside the index.

-### XHTML structure
+### XHTML diagram

 The following diagram is taken from [the index of theater fandoms](http://archiveofourown.org/media/Theater/fandoms).
-It's an example of a listboxes within an index.
+It's an example of multiple listboxes within an index.

 <ol class="diagram">
 <li>&lt;ol class="alphabet fandom index group"&gt;